Pioneering cancer gene therapy by Novartis backed by U.S. panel

 The FDA is not obliged to follow the recommendations of its advisers but typically does so.
 The agency is expected to rule on the drug by the end of September.

-Approval of tisagenlecleucel would have significant implications not only for Novartis but for companies developing similar treatments, including Kite Pharma Inc (KITE.O), Juno Therapeutics Inc (JUNO.O) and bluebird bio Inc (BLUE.O).
+Approval of tisagenlecleucel would have significant implications not only for Novartis but for companies developing similar treatments, including Kite Pharma Inc, Juno Therapeutics Inc and bluebird bio Inc.

 All four are developing chimeric antigen receptor T-cell therapies (CAR-T), which harness the body's own immune cells to recognize and attack malignant cells.